rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 curl -sfL https://get.k3s.io | K3S_URL=https:/<server_node>:6443 K3S_CLUSTER_SECRET='mysecret' sh -
 ```

-Provide the IP or DNS in place of `<server_node>` this can be any one server node. k3s automatically handles load balancing the server nodes.
+Provide the IP or DNS in place of `<server_node>`.
+This can be any one server node. k3s automatically handles load balancing the server nodes.

 Note: You may want to provide the cluster-secret temporarily via a file or environment variable then destroy it or clear your bash history so the password is no longer exposed in plain text on the machine.